sipeed/TangMega-138KPro-example/usb2_soft/usb_uart_loopback/readme.md

 ***

 ## Main features
-- Baudrate: Fixed to 115200, maybe variable baudrate will be updated in the future.
+- **Baudrate**: Fixed to `115200`, maybe variable baudrate will be updated in the future.
-- Standard CDC-ACM device, which can be plug and play without installing drivers.
+- Standard `CDC-ACM` device, which can be plug and play without installing drivers.
 - Automatic loopback: what you send will be what you receive.

 ***